 Mistake # 1: Misunderstanding of the real protection provided by SPF

-SPF is a DNS record used to reference systems authorized to send email with a "Return-Path" email address equal to the domain on which the SPF record is configured.
+SPF is a DNS record utilized to specify the systems authorized to send emails with a "Return-Path" email address that matches the domain where the SPF record is configured.

-Therefore, configuring SPF prevents your employees' email addresses from receiving a barrage of "NDR" emails when an attacker sends emails with a "Return-Path" email address identical to your employees' email addresses.
+Configuring SPF helps to prevent your employees' email addresses from being inundated with "NDR" emails when an attacker sends emails using a "Return-Path" email address that matches your employees' email addresses.

 This Return-Path email address may not be equal to the email address displayed in the "From" field of the recipient's email client.

 Therefore, implementing an SPF record (without a DNS DMARC record configured in blocking mode) alone does not protect against spoofing of your email addresses.

 If you want to stop spoofing of your email addresses: implement DMARC in addition to SPF.

 Error # 2: Incorrect SPF configuration impacting email deliverability

 The configuration of an SPF record remains a good security practice and also allows you to increase the deliverability of the emails you send.